 BKB has a Shabbat Evening Service every Friday night at 7:30 pm.
 Rabbi Henkin leads two Shabbat Evening Services each month, and BKB lay leaders lead the rest of these services.

-When the service is in the sanctuary, it is always followed by an Oneg Shabbat Desert.
+“Normally” (pre- and post- Coronavirus restrictions), the service is in the sanctuary and is followed by an Oneg Shabbat Dessert.
 And, occasionally there will be a Shabbat dinner preceding the service, for example the annual barbeque Shabbat evening dinner during Sukkot.

 Please see the calendar page for how to connect with these services online and for the schedule of service leaders.

 BKB has a monthly Shabbat Morning Service and Study with Rabbi Henkin.